the-turing-way/the-turing-way/governance/community-calls/20240117-collaboration-cafe.md

 Name + Pronouns + What is something you want to do more of in 2024?
 What is something you want to do less of in 2024? + an emoji (if you'd like!: https://emojipedia.org/, see also: https://openmoji.org/)
 (Remember that this is a public document.
 You can use a pseudonym if you'd prefer.)
 Use the 🤫 emoji if you would not like to be included in our public archive.
 These notes will be archived on The Turing Way repository.

-- Anne
+- Anne + she/they + More regular habit and ritual-building, and less passive github notification management! 🌱
-- Sophia
+- Sophia + she/her + Getting outside for adventures.
-- Richard
+- Richard + + contributing to FAIRsharing
-- Sarah G
+- Sarah G + she/her + I want to do more things with confidence
-- Malvika
+- Malvika + she/her + More of research and writing, less of wasting time in reactively engineering what can be addressed by pre-planning.
-- David
+- David + he/him + more cachondeo with friends (+1) and woodworking / work ⛰️
-- Gabin
+- Gabin + He/Him + resume regular running+swimming
-- Emma
+- Emma - I'm trying to do more 'me' time as this is hard as a mum.
+This involves booking things for me or things with friends like this month I'm going for a pedicure and a day out with one of my friends in London.
+Less of - well I would say cleaning as I really hate it but my house is a real mess so needs sorting out and a good deep clean. (+1000)
-- Ale
+- Ale + overthinking in the future
-- Bastian
+- Bastian + he/him + more deep thinking, less busywork 🤔
-- Liz
+- Liz, agree with +yoga, also +back to knitting
-- Danny
+- Danny + they/them or he/him,
-- Arielle
+- Arielle + she/her + more writing, I'm also taking an improv class to indulge my creative side + I'm monitoring my screen time to spend less time on my phone this year
-- Jim
+- Jim + he/him + Social events + Worrying + 🧶
-- Kirstie
+- Kirstie + she/her + Arranging social connections - I’ve been waiting to be invited and it turns out that doesn’t work 😅 + focusing on who doesn’t like me + 💕

 ## Advertise and promote your event or anything exciting you're working on. ✨